Think It’s Just for Toenails – Think Again!

 Epsom Salt for the Garden

-- Get Rid of Raccoons – If the masked marauders are poking around your trash can take a few tablespoons of Epsom salt and spread it around the cans.
-It will deter that pesky raccoon; they don’t like the smell of the stuff.
+- Get Rid of Raccoons and Foxes – If the masked marauders or foxes are poking around your trash can take a few tablespoons of Epsom salt and spread it around the cans.
+It will deter those pesky vermin; they don’t like the smell of the stuff.
 Remember to reapply after it rains.

-- Deter Slugs – Getting rid of garden slugs is made easier because one of the Epsom salt gardenings uses is to deter slugs and snails.
-Sprinkle Epsom salt where they glide and say goodbye!
+- Deter Slugs – Getting rid of garden slugs is made easier because one of Epsom salt.
+Sprinkle it where they glide and say goodbye!

 - Make your grass greener – Epsom salt, which adds needed magnesium and iron to your soil, may be the answer to your green lawn.
-Add two tablespoons to 1 gallon to water.
+Add two tablespoons to 1 gallon of water.
 Spread on your lawn with a garden sprayer and make sure it soaks into the grass.

 - Soil prep – 1 cup per 100 feet will help create the perfect gardening mix for this summer’s bounty.
 Use a fertilizer spreader and mix into soil.
 Find more information at Gardening Know How.